Travel Nurse Taxes: What Are Tax Homes?

 - Are you meaningfully connected to your permanent residence and the community around it?

 To have a tax home, at least two out of these three things must be true.
-And - spoiler alert - for most travel nurses, it’s the second and third factors.
+For most travel nurses, it’s the second and third factors.

 Action Item #1: Duplicated Living Expenses